The true value of stock in a high-growth company like Wise

-We’ve grown into a $5 billion company with 10 million customers in just ten years.
+We’ve grown into a multi-billion dollar company with over 10 million customers in just ten years.
 And our hyper-growth isn’t coming to an end anytime soon.
 So what does this mean for our stock offer?
 If you’re thinking of joining Wise, this blog answers your most frequently asked questions.

 This guide covers:

 - What stock options and Restricted Stock Units (RSUs) are

 - How exercising stock options works in practice

 Take a look at this video to get an overview on how stock works at Wise.
 For more information, check out the guide below.

 First off, what are stock options?